Tribune reported last month about a study done by USAA insurance

 times had 36 percent more incidents, those deployed twice had 27 percent more

-and those deployed only once had 12 percent more car accidents.
+and those deployed only once had 12 percent more watch espn latin america live.
 A 2009 military

 study found that, since 2001, deployments for reservists had averaged from 8 to